-These data, once explored in the framework of existing theoretical models, will provide detailed information on the dynamics of partonic multiple scattering and in-medium hadron interactions, allowing for better characterization of their relative contributions.
-These measurements will be extended in the near future with an 11~GeV electron beam in the approved Jefferson Lab experiment E12-06-117~\cite{CLAS12Proposal}.
-Offering a wider range in $Q^{2}$ and $\nu$ and higher luminosity, a wealth of new opportunities will be available, for example: access to the quark mass dependence of the hadronization with GeV-scale meson formation, extraction of four-fold multiplicities for a large spectrum of hadrons, and searches for diquark correlations in baryon formation~\cite{BARABANOV, PhysRevLett.130.142301}.
-With its collider energies and largely extended range in kinematical variables, the proposed $eA$ program at the Electron-Ion Collider~\cite{AbdulKhalek:2021gbh} will access completely new information on hadronization mechanisms, such as, clean measurements of medium induced energy loss in the regime where hadrons are formed outside the nuclear medium and studies of potentially very different hadronization properties of heavy mesons.
+These measurements have been successfully extended with an 11~GeV electron beam in the Jefferson Lab experiment E12-06-117~\cite{CLAS12Proposal}.
+Offering a wider range in $Q^{2}$ and $\nu$ and higher luminosity, a wealth of new opportunities is becoming feasible: access to the quark mass dependence of the hadronization with GeV-scale meson formation, extraction of four-fold multiplicities for a large spectrum of hadrons, and searches for diquark correlations in baryon formation~\cite{BARABANOV, PhysRevLett.130.142301}.
+With its collider energies and extended range of kinematic variables, the proposed $eA$ program at the Electron-Ion Collider~\cite{AbdulKhalek:2021gbh} will provide new insights into hadronization mechanisms.
+This includes clean measurements of medium-induced energy loss in scenarios where hadrons are formed outside the nuclear medium, as well as studies of potentially very different hadronization properties for heavy mesons.